 COVID-19 Booster Eligibility

-Boosters are available to individuals who received a Johnson & Johnson vaccine or a Pfizer or Moderna series of COVID-19 vaccines.
-The Centers for Disease Control and Prevention recommend boosters at least five months after completion of a Moderna or Pfizer vaccination, and at least two months after a Johnson & Johnson vaccination.
+Boosters are available to individuals who received a Johnson & Johnson vaccine or a Pfizer, Moderna or Novavax series of COVID-19 vaccines.
+The Centers for Disease Control and Prevention recommend boosters at least two months after a second primary series dose or last booster.

 COVID-19 Booster Availability

 - Available at most pharmacies, including Walgreens, CVS and Jewel-Osco

-- Available through Northwestern Medicine.
-Patients can make an appointment via MyChart
+- Patients of Northwestern Medicine can also make an appointment via MyChart

 Does Northwestern require booster shots?